sal55/langs/MDescr.md

 Further examples are:
 ````
     (ptr, length) := S      # when S is a slice, it unpacks
-    (d, r) := a divrem b    # does divide and remainder in one operation
+    (d, r) := a divrem b    # does divide and remainder in one operation; LHS needs to be 2 values
 ````
-I'd need to check whether these still work (every new implementation leaves the hard or little-used features until last, and often I forget).

 It is not possible to do this:
 ````